The surrogacy service requires huge dedication and commitment to the intended end of surrogates.

 During the first visit, a surrogacy expert who is working for that agency provides detailed surrogacy-related information and also answers the question of intended parents if any to clear the surrogacy process concept.

-After the session, a pre-approved questionnaire is provided to the intended parents to fill up.
+After the session, a pre-approved questionnaire is provided for the intended parents to fill up.

 Surrogacy agencies can know the following details from the filled-up questionnaire: